 5.1.1.
 If the accused employee makes such contact or takes such action against a Bureau complainant, that complainant is encouraged to notify a supervisor as soon as practical, but no later than 24 hours after the contact.

 5.1.2.
-If the accused employee makes such contact or takes such action against a Bureau witness, that witness shall notify a supervisor as soon as practicable, but no later than 24 hours after the contact.
+If the accused employee makes such contact or takes such action against a Bureau witness, that witness shall notify a supervisor as soon as practical, but no later than 24 hours after the contact.

 5.1.3.
-If the accused employee has contact with a complainant or witness who is a member of the public, the accused employee shall advise a supervisor as soon as practicable, but no later than 24 hours after the contact.
+If the accused employee has contact with a complainant or witness who is a member of the public, the accused employee shall advise a supervisor as soon as practical, but no later than 24 hours after the contact.

 5.1.4.
-If the accused employee has contact with a Bureau complainant or witness (other than in the normal course of business), the accused employee shall advise a supervisor as soon as practicable, but no later than 24 hours after the contact.
+If the accused employee has contact with a Bureau complainant or witness (other than in the normal course of business), the accused employee shall advise a supervisor as soon as practical, but no later than 24 hours after the contact.

 6. Reporting Discrimination, Harassment, and Retaliation.

 6.1.
-Members shall report any discriminatory, harassing, and/or retaliatory behavior they observe or become aware of in accordance with Directive 330.00, Internal Affairs, Complaint Intake, and Processing, as soon as practicable.
+Members shall report any discriminatory, harassing, and/or retaliatory behavior they observe or become aware of in accordance with Directive 330.00, Internal Affairs, Complaint Intake, and Processing, as soon as practical.
 Members are not required to follow chain of command in reporting discrimination, harassment, or retaliation.
 Members may also report retaliatory behavior to the Bureau of Human Resources.

 6.2.
 Managers and supervisors shall take immediate action to stop and prevent any discrimination, harassment, or retaliation they observe or of which they become aware.

 6.2.1.
 Managers and supervisors shall notify their supervisor and the branch assistant chief of the circumstances and the action taken.
 If the immediate supervisor is implicated in the misconduct, the supervisor shall make this report to the next highest level in the chain of command.